All Episodes

 I could see it.

-The level of the level of evil you hear in academia is unprecedented.
+The level of evil you hear in academia is unprecedented.

-And uh I was very much into studying authoritarianism and totalitarianism, and I've been blocked by an applebaum for telling her that you need to, yes, you need to you need to you can't say you care about totalitarianism and authoritarianism and not focus on wokeness.
+And I've been blocked by Anne Applebaum for telling her that you need to, yes, you need to, you need to, you can't say you care about totalitarianism and authoritarianism and not focus on wokeness.

 An apple bomb.

-That's uh that's actually a quite a good uh badge Of honor to be blocked by that.
+That's actually quite a good badge of honor to be blocked by us.

 Yeah.